vuejs/docs/src/guide/best-practices/performance.md

 First, let's discuss the two major aspects of web performance:

 - **Page Load Performance**: how fast the application shows content and becomes interactive on the initial visit.
-This is usually measured using web vital metrics like [Largest Contentful Paint (LCP)](https://web.dev/lcp/) and [First Input Delay (FID)](https://web.dev/fid/).
+This is usually measured using web vital metrics like [Largest Contentful Paint (LCP)](https://web.dev/lcp/) and [Interaction to Next Paint](https://web.dev/articles/inp).

 - **Update Performance**: how fast the application updates in response to user input.
 For example, how fast a list updates when the user types in a search box, or how fast the page switches when the user clicks a navigation link in a Single-Page Application (SPA).